shubhamkrshandilya/syncwave/README.md

 # 🎵 SyncWave

-**Cross-platform music streaming app with playlist sharing and multi-device synchronization**
+**Cross-platform local music player with background playback and system media controls**

-SyncWave is a beautiful, feature-rich music player built with Flutter that allows you to stream music, create playlists, and sync playback across multiple devices in real-time.
+SyncWave is a beautiful, feature-rich music player built with Flutter that plays your local music files with full background playback support and system notification controls on iOS, Android, and macOS.

 ---